Trastuzumab: History

 Biocon Ltd and its partner Mylan obtained regulatory approval to sell a biosimilar in 2014, but Roche contested the legality of the approval; that litigation ended in 2016, and Biocon and Mylan each introduced their own branded biosimilars.

 Society and culture

 Economics

-Trastuzumab costs about US$70,000 for a full course of treatment, Trastuzumab brought in $327 million in revenue for Genentech in the fourth quarter of 2007.
+Trastuzumab costs about US$70,000 for a full course of treatment.

 Australia has negotiated a lower price of A$50,000 per course of treatment.

 Since October 2006, trastuzumab has been made available for Australian women and men with early-stage breast cancer via the Pharmaceutical Benefits Scheme.
 This is estimated to cost the country over A$470 million for 4–5 years supply of the drug.

 Roche has agreed with Emcure in India to make an affordable version of this cancer drug available to the Indian market.